Dewatering Filter Tubes

 Step 4: The dewatering process will start immediately once the process water enters the tube, with clear water (effluent) seeping through the pours of the geotextile tube's fabric.
 The type of contaminants in the water will determine what (if any) additional processing is needed for discharge (or reuse) of the dewatered aquaculture effluent.

-Wastewater reuse for aquaculture: If planning to reuse the effluent, we recommend using a secondary containment berm by GEI Works to conveniently and cleanly capture the clear water.
+Note: If planning to reuse the aquaculture wastewater processing effluent, we recommend using a secondary containment berm by GEI Works to conveniently and cleanly capture the clear water.

 Step 5: Monitor the tube periodically to prevent overfilling.
-Once the geotextile tube has reached capacity, it should be disconnected, with the piping reconnected with the next geotextile tube.
+Once the dewatering filter tube has reached capacity, it should be disconnected, with the piping reconnected with the next geotextile tube.

 Common Aquaculture Dewatering Applications